Building a recipe on the worksheet will help you accurately price your design and create additional supporting documents.

 - Click the notepad icon to copy the list to your clipboard.

-- Paste into your Description or Notes (both show on the proposal, but remember the Description saves with the recipe).
+- Paste into your Description or Notes (both are shown on the proposal, but remember the Description saves with the recipe).

 Changing the recipe photo: